tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Main.menuChat
 - Need to fix documentation for various secret and special seeds, like Main.specialSeedWorld.
 Need to change secret to special in most cases, and fix wiki links.
 - Player.GetArmPosition needs docs
+- We need docs on how to use /checkpoint and StateSnapshot.
+Wiki page most likely, teaching why and how to use, limitations, etc.

 ## 1.4.5.8
 - Document EyeState.LowMana